d4chinchilla/docs/report/appendixE/minutes.md

 attendees: All
 place: level 3 Zepler labs

-- Discussed plan through in detail in responce to Tim Forcer's comments
+- Discussed plan in detail in response to Tim Forcer's comments
 - Established schematics for some components
 - Confirmed which parts are needed
 - Found parts from RS components and Onecall (Farnell)